Leandro-Bertoluzzi/remote-cnc/README.md

 ## :rocket: Deploy changes

-Each subproject's folder contains instructions to deploy changes to production:
+There is a folder for each subproject in docs, which contain instructions to deploy changes to production:
-- Desktop: See deployment docs for desktop app [here](./desktop/docs/deployment.md).
+- Desktop: See deployment docs for desktop app [here](docs/desktop/deployment.md).
-- API: See deployment docs for API [here](./api/docs/deployment.md).
+- API: See deployment docs for API [here](docs/api/deployment.md).

 ### Update Docker containers